BillMatthews/tensorflow-js-finger-counting-app/readme.md

-# Finger Counting App
+# Rock, Paper, Scissors, Spoc, Lizard  App
-This is a simple web page that uses transfer learning in Tensorflow.js to learn to distingish between 6 hand positions relating to:
+This is a simple web page that uses transfer learning in Tensorflow.js to learn to distingish between 6 hand positions relating to the Game _Rock, Paper, Scissors, Lizard, Spoc_ (http://www.samkass.com/theories/RPSSL.html):
-- No fingers displayed
+- No gesture
-- 1 Finger displayed
+- Rock gesture displayed
-- 2 Fingers displayed
+- Paper gesture displayed
-- 3 Fingers displayed
+- Scissors gesture displayed
-- 4 Fingers displayed
+- Lizard gesture displayed
-- 5 Fingers displayed
+- Spoc gesture displayed

-The App allows you to present an image of a hand (via your webcam) and select the number of fingers displayed.
-Each seperate image presented is helps the app to learn the representation.
+The App allows you to present an image of a hand (via your webcam) and select the gesture displayed.
+Each seperate image presented helps the app to learn the gesture.

-As the app learns, it will attempt to categorise newly presented images in real-time to determine the correct number of fingers.
+As the app learns, it will attempt to categorise newly presented images in real-time to determine the correct guesture.

 The more distinct images it learns the more accurate it should be.